Share your insights

 Sepsis peri-pregnancy

-Sepsis is a life-threatening organ dysfunction caused by a dysregulated host response to infection.
-In the context of peri-pregnancy, it refers to sepsis occurring during pregnancy, at delivery, or in the postpartum period (up to six weeks after delivery).
+• In the context of peri-pregnancy, it refers to sepsis occurring during pregnancy, at delivery, or in the postpartum period (up to six weeks after delivery).

-• Sepsis is a leading cause of maternal morbidity and mortality worldwide, with the incidence increasing due to factors such as rising rates of cesarean sections, increased maternal age, and higher prevalence of comorbidities.
+• The incidence is increasing due to factors such as rising rates of caesarean sections, increased maternal age, and higher prevalence of comorbidities.

 • The pathogenesis of sepsis involves a complex interaction between the pathogen and the maternal immune response, leading to widespread inflammation, tissue damage, and organ dysfunction.